-The Purpose of Tools in Magick: Combining Personal Energy with Objects
+Magickal Tools: Combining Personal Energy with Objects

-However, nearly all forms of witchcraft and magick make use of a variety of tools such as herbs, stones, oils, athames, wands, music, etc. If magick is using one's personal energy, why the use of such magickal tools?
+However, nearly all forms of Witchcraft and magick make use of a variety of tools such as herbs, stones, oils, athames, wands, music, etc. If magick is just using your personal energy, why the use of such magickal tools?

 Shift in Consciousness

-If you want your magick to be effective, you need to find tools to help you concentrate.
-Certain tools and garb are great for affecting our moods and- with time and practice- helps us quickly shift our consciousness for effective spellcasting.
+If you want your magick to be effective, you need to find magickal tools to help you concentrate and hold onto that state of consciousness most conducive to magickal practice.
+Certain tools and garb are great for affecting our moods and--with time and practice--helps us quickly shift our consciousness for effective spellcasting.

 This use has various benefits.
-Perhaps the most notable is that by utilizing the energy in other objects, we are not limited by our own energy and reduce the risk of burn out from exhausting our energy in spellcasting.
+Perhaps the most notable is that by utilizing the energy in other objects, we aren't limited by our own energy and reduce the risk of burn out from exhausting our energy in spellcasting.
 We can do more in less time.